tanakamasayuki/Arduino_TensorFlowLite_ESP32/README.md

 This is gesture recognition using acceleration.
 This is a sample that acquires acceleration from the IMU(MPU6886) of M5StickC.

+### micro_speech

+This is a sample of speech recognition.
+The audio_provider and command_responder must be modified according to the environment in which they are used.

+### micro_speech_M5StickC

+This is a sample of speech recognition.
+We use the M5StickC's I2S built-in microphone.

 ## How to make this library
 ```
 wget https://github.com/tensorflow/tensorflow/archive/v2.1.1.tar.gz